opi-lab/ml4sp-2021/index.md

 - In image processing and computer vision: such as image restoration, object detection, recognition, biometrics.
 - In carrying out the software implementation in simple applications.

 Prior knowledge of this course includes probability, linear algebra, and calculus.
-Programming experience in MATLAB is desirable, but not required.
+Programming experience in MATLAB or Python is desirable, but not required.

 ## Useful Resources